AI Travel Planner LogoaiplannerBack

 EUR 0 for whole family

-Easily accessible by public transport (bus/tram stops nearby) or a short walk from the city center.
-Limited street parking might be available, but public garages are a better option if driving.
-Stroller-friendly entrances and elevators are usually present.
+Easily accessible by public transport (metro, tram, bus) to the city center.
+Limited street parking available, but parking garages are a better option if driving (e.g., Parcheggio Roma, Parcheggio Carlo Alberto).
+The area is highly walkable with strollers.

 Find more details